-WORLD HISTORY SINCE THE FIFTEENTH CENTURY Grade 12 - University Preparation CHY 4U1
+WORLD HISTORY SINCE THE 15TH CENTURY Grade 12- University Preparation CHY4U1

 This course traces major developments and events in world history since approximately 1450.
 Students will explore social, economic, and political changes, the historical roots of contemporary issues, and the role of conflict and cooperation in global interrelationships.
-They will extend their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, as they investigate key issues and ideas and assess societal progress or decline in world history.
+They will extend their ability to apply the concepts of historical thinking and ideas and assess societal progress or decline in world history.

 Prerequisite: Any U or M course in Canadian and world studies, English, or social sciences and humanities.

-This course is offered every other year.
-It will be offered for the 2017-2018 school year.
+This course is offered every other year (alternate to CHW3M) Offered in 2023-24.
+This course is offered in-school, only if an appropriate number of students express interest.